 That does not mean they are always the right tool to use.

 The problem arises when people do not recognize the space between a thought and the subsequent feeling that arises after it.
-This is how people get completely trapped in their own cages: they assume that their feelings must create certain thoughts, and vice versa.
+This is how people get completely trapped in their own cages: they assume that their feelings must create certain thoughts and vice versa.

 In reality, you can witness thoughts and feelings and still choose how you respond.
 Even if you’re exhausted.
 Even if your heart is pounding.
 “Not feeling like it” does not render you less capable.
 You are just as capable when you don’t feel like it as when you do.

 When you listen to your emotions as your sole governing force, you recognize that they are fickle, influenced by a myriad of things both conscious and subconscious, within and outside of your control.
 Ultimately, they do not do the job you want them to do.
-They do not lead you to a full life without the consistent and rigorous use of logic, reason and choice.
+They do not lead you to a full life without the consistent and rigorous use of logic, reason, and choice.

 “Remember, it is not enough to be hit or insulted to be harmed, you must believe that you are being harmed,” Epictetus said.
 “If someone succeeds in provoking you, realize that your mind is complicit in the provocation.
-Which is why it is essential that we not respond impulsively to impressions; take a moment before reacting, and you will find it easier to maintain control.”
+This is why it is essential that we not respond impulsively to impressions; take a moment before reacting, and you will find it easier to maintain control.”

 Your feelings are just as capable of guiding you to the life of your wildest dreams as they are to the life of your worst nightmares.